 What's the basis for stating that these are "imperatives?"
 For starters:

 "Listening, learning and adapting is where the real value of social media will show its true colors.
 Listening leads to a more informed business.
 Engagement unlocks empathy and innovation.
 But it is action and adaptation that leads to relevance.
-And, it never ends."
+And, it never ends."There are three key points in this excerpt:

 1. Listening and learning, with few exceptions, are prerequisites for action and, properly applied, can make the action more meaningful and therefore, more valuable.